Skip to main content

 How to Register

-• Transfer a child from another Saskatchewan school division, including the Greater Saskatoon Catholic School Division.
+To transfer a child from another Saskatchewan school division, including the Greater Saskatoon Catholic School Division, email [email protected].

-If registering a student for prekindergarten, please register online here or contact the school directly.
+To register a student for prekindergarten, register online here.

 *A parent or legal guardian and student(s) six years and older are required to be present at the registration appointment.